wistia/wistia-open-docs/_posts/turnstile-params.md

 Turnstile also tries to avoid asking for the viewers email if it has already been collected.
 It does this by saving the email in local storage for the specific `location.href` where it was collected.
-You can turn off this functionality by setting `alwaysShow` to false.
+You can turn off this functionality by setting `alwaysShow` to true.

 ## Turnstile Options